crate/crate-clients-tools/docs/index.md

 :link: ide
 :link-type: ref

-Learn how to connect to CrateDB using a database IDE like DataGrip or DBeaver.
+Connect to CrateDB using a database IDE like DataGrip or DBeaver.
 :::